yuksk/SIDAM/docs/index.md

 the Data Browser.

 ## Subsequent analysis
-Right-click the control bar shown in a window and you will find menu items of analysis available for the data shown in the window.
+Click ☰ in the control bar of a window and you will find menu items of analysis available for the data shown in the window.